txtsd/ihavea.quest/content/about.md

 Here's a list of things I can do:

+* Package your software for Arch Linux on the [AUR](https://aur.archlinux.org)
 * Bug Fixes
 * Codebase cleanups
 * Bring codebases up to current standards
 * Consult about code, infrastructure, and security
 * Create and maintain a product

+## Contact Me

 If you'd like to hire me or send an inquiry, feel free to [email me](mailto:txtsd@ihavea.quest)!